omidarmat/onLearn/react.md

 1. We can compose entire full-stack apps with React components alone (+ server actions for mutations)
 2. One single codebase for front and back-end
-3. Server components have more direct and secure access to the data source (no API, no exposing API keys, etc.)
+3. Server components have **more direct and secure access to the data source** (no API, no exposing API keys, etc.)
-4. Eliminate client-server waterfalls by fetching all the data needed for a page at once before sending it to the client
+4. **Eliminate client-server waterfalls** by fetching all the data needed for a page at once before sending it to the client
-5. Disappearing code: server components ship no JS, so they can import huge libraries with no performance cost on the client.
+5. Disappearing code: server components ship no JS, so they can **import huge libraries with no performance cost on the client**.

 ### Cons

-1. This architecture makes React a lot more complex.
+1. This architecture makes React **a lot more complex**.
 So there are more things to learn and understand.
 2. Things like the Context API don't work in server components, like all other hooks.
 3. More decisions: Should this be a client or a server component?
 Should I fetch this data on the server or the client?
 4. Sometimes you still need to build an API (for example if you also have a mobile app)